-H3 Highspeed Pyrometers that are used in in laser systems (laser beam delivery systems) and laser applications (such as hardening, welding, laser cladding, additive manufacturing or laser beam welding) are used to record or control the process temperature.
+H3 Highspeed Pyrometers that are used in in laser systems (laser processing heads) and laser applications (such as hardening, welding, laser cladding, additive manufacturing or laser beam welding) are used to record or control the process temperature.
 Here an integrated controller provides a manipulated variable to the laser, which ensures compliance with the preset temperature levels.

 The use of high-speed pyrometers with a measuring frequency of 25 kHz allows a laser power control that produces a consistently high quality on the material being worked, even where, for example, changes of laser beam delivery would cause discontinuities in temperatures.

 Metis H3 pyrometers are a self contained complete system that can be easily integrated into almost any application environments.

 Additional devices or PC are not required for operation.
 A Windows-based sofware is supplied to support the setup process and hekp with an on-site calibration.